solipsse/AS-A2-COMPUTERSCIENCE/Network-internet-security-system-software.md

 			- Save memory space and storage space
 				- many processes can access same DLL files -> reduce redundancy of library coded in programs
 				- it is loaded into memory only when required
+		- **Disadvantage**
+			- Require DDL to be available and not corrupted
+- ## Language translator
+	- Both compiler and interpreter convert line by line from source into intermediate code (e.g. Assembly, Bytecode(java), etc.)
+	-
+	- Compilers: execute faster (no need interpreter at run time) -> allow cross-compilation (meaning, compile on one computer but exe can be use on other computer) -> no source code distributed (security: code doesn't get change for malicious intent and can't see what the app does)
+		- make exe
+		- record error when found and error report done *at the end*
+		- if no error on line, convert it to intermediate
+		- *at the end*: if no error found then intermediate code get convert to machine code(object)
+	- Interpreter: good as a debugger -> can test partially completed program, error seen at real time, changes effect seen at real time (translated statement execute immediately)
+		- halt program at error line, when fix it continues
+		- doesn't make exe = need source code and interpreter each run-time
+	- Assembler Assembly(LLL) => machine code
+	- Java: uses a *2-step* **translation process**
+		- source code compiled into bytecode by java compiler (javac)
+		- any JVM can interpret this, otherwise use JIT(just in time) compiler to compile bytecode to machine code at runtime for better performance
 - ## Security and threats
 	-